Mic92/cntr/README.md

 # cntr

-A new container debugging tool

-Status: WIP - nothing to see here yet
+A FS to keep debug tools out of container images.

 ## Testing